The Agentic Charity

 The problem

-Grant income is still a critical lifeline, especially as philanthropic trusts and foundations now provide around £8.2 billion in grants a year and have overtaken government bodies as the largest source of grant income to the voluntary sector.
+Grant income remains a critical lifeline, especially as philanthropic trusts and foundations now provide around £8.2 billion in grants a year and have overtaken government bodies as the largest source of grant income for the voluntary sector.
 (Source: UKGrantmaking) But the time cost is huge.
 Plinth estimates the "average" grant report takes around 40 hours of staff time, and across the UK, this adds up to 15.8 million hours a year on monitoring alone.
 That does not include prospect research, initial applications or rework when funders change formats.

 Common symptoms that lead to lower success rates and quality in grant applications: